North Carolina Highway 148: Route description

 NC 148 begins at an interchange with US 70 west of Kinston.
 The highway then proceeds northward, paralleling US 258 before crossing and having an interchange with each other.
 Turning eastward, the highway runs around the south side of Kinston Regional Jetport and NC Global Transpark before having an interchange with NC 58.
 Continuing eastward, NC 148 ends at an interchange with NC 11 northeast of Kinston.

 History

 The first section between Rouse Road and NC 58 was completed in May 2001 at a cost of $6.6 million.
 The route for the third section of the highway was chosen in July 2002.

 The roadway was named for C. Felix Harvey in August 2002.
 The second section between US 258 and Rouse Road was finished in August 2003 for $8.2 million.
 The third section between US 70 and US 258 was opened on May 22, 2014.
 The extension involved the construction of 12 bridges and 2 highway interchanges.
 The roadway was formally dedicated in November 2003 for the local leader behind the Global Transpark.
 A 5.8 mi extension from NC 58 to NC 11 north of Kinston, planned to improve connectivity in northern Kinston between US 70, NC 58 and NC 11, opened to traffic on March 1, 2021.

+Future

+The parkway is expected to be extended a short distance to the south to Sanderson Way.
+This will be part of the US 70 upgrade to I-42 project.